 Only one copy of Infoprint Designer can be used on an iSeries system at any one time.
 However you can install multiple copies of the client on multiple PCs.

 Infoprint Designer can only be used while it has a "live" session with the iSeries system.
 If another user starts up an instance of the client, the software runs in "Demo" mode, where file save and the Upload functions are disabled.

 There is a PRPQ offering from IBM to support multiple simultaneous users of Infoprint Designer, should you feel this is necessary.
 (PRPQ stands for Programming Request for Price Quotation i.e. an IBM-modified program product offering).
-At the time of writing the PRPQ number was not available, but the PTF to enable this support is SF66255.
+The program number for this PRPQ is 5799-GPW.